Njáls saga: Popular culture

-There are also a number of poetic works inspired by Njáls saga.
+has also inspired a number of poetic works.
 These include Thomas Gray's The Fatal Sisters (1768), Richard Hole's The Tomb of Gunnar (1789), Jónas Hallgrímsson's Gunnarshólmi (1838), Sigurður Breiðfjörð's Rímur af Gunnari á Hlíðarenda (1860), Grímur Thomsen's Gunnarsríma (1890) and his Íslenzkar konur frá söguöldinni (1895), and Helen von Engelhardt's Gunnar von Hlidarendi (1909).

 Dramatic works deriving from the saga's plot and characters include Gordon Bottomley's The Riding to Lithend (1909), Jóhann Sigurjónsson's Logneren/Lyga-Mörður (1917), Thit Jensen's Nial den Vise (1934), and Sigurjón Jónsson's Þiðrandi - sem dísir drápu (1950).
 Embla Ýr Bárudóttir and Ingólfur Örn Björgvinsson's graphic novel adaptation of the saga, consisting of the four volumes Blóðregn, Brennan, Vetrarvíg, and Hetjan, was published in Iceland between 2003 and 2007.

-In terms of film, television, and radio, the Icelandic short film called Brennu-Njálssaga (known by its English title in Europe as The Saga of Burnt Njal) was directed by Friðrik Þór Friðriksson and released 1981.
+In film, television, and radio, the Icelandic short film called Brennu-Njálssaga (known by its English title in Europe as The Saga of Burnt Njal) was directed by Friðrik Þór Friðriksson and released 1981.
 It sarcastically depicted the burning of the book itself, not of the events described within it.
-The film is featured on the Icelandic DVD release of Angels of the Universe.
+The film features on the Icelandic DVD release of Angels of the Universe.
 Featured in the soundtrack is a song called "Brennu-Njálssaga," composed by the Icelandic new wave band, Þeyr with the collaboration of Hilmar Örn Hilmarsson.
 This song later appeared in 1981 when the group released its single Iður til Fóta (in the cassette version only).
 The 1995 adventure film The Viking Sagas is inspired heavily by the saga, through it features an original plot.
 Episode 27 of Monty Python's Flying Circus is titled "Njorl's Saga".
 The "saga" in question is quite unrelated to any events in Njáls saga, despite the similarities between the names.
-In DreamWorks' animated series Dragons: Race to the Edge season 3 episode 3 a small excerpt from Njáls saga is chiseled into a sword and a wall in a cave using the Futhorc runic alphabet.
+In DreamWorks' animated series Dragons: Race to the Edge season 3 episode 3 a small excerpt from is chiseled into a sword and a wall in a cave using the Futhorc runic alphabet.
 The trope of a man trapped in a building and burned to death drives the Icelandic TV series Trapped (Ófærð).
-BBC Radio 3 broadcast The Saga of Burnt Njal, an audio adaptation by Hattie Naylor based on a translation by Benjamin Danielsson and directed by Gemma Jenkins, on 24 October 2021, with Justin Salinger as "Njal", Christine Kavanagh as "Bergthora", Justice Ritchie as "Gunnar", Lisa Hammond as "Hattgerd", Jasmine Hyde as "Mord" and Salomé Gunnarsdottir as "The Voice of the Saga."
+BBC Radio 3 broadcast The Saga of Burnt Njal, an audio adaptation by Hattie Naylor based on a translation by Benjamin Danielsson and directed by Gemma Jenkins, on 24 October 2021, with Justin Salinger as "Njal", Christine Kavanagh as "Bergthora", Justice Ritchie as "Gunnar", Lisa Hammond as "Hattgerd", Jasmine Hyde as "Mord" and Salomé Gunnarsdottir as "The Voice of the Saga".

-The saga's influence is also discernible in other aspects of popular culture.
+The saga's influence also appears in other aspects of popular culture.
 In numerous Shanghai magazines, the Chinese composer Nie Er went by the English name George Njal, after a character in the saga.
 The Hallgerda Mons, a mountain on Venus, is named for Hallgerðr.